prevwong/reka.js/packages/parser/README.md

-# @composite/parser
+# @rekajs/parser

-Parser for Composite AST.
+Parser for Reka AST.

-This package is mainly intended to provide an easy way to create Composite AST Nodes from code.
+This package is mainly intended to provide an easy way to create Reka AST Nodes from code.

 ## Syntax

-The Parser expects code to be written in a custom Composite-syntax.
+The Parser expects code to be written in a custom Reka-syntax.

 Apart from some syntactical differences in defining stateful variables and components, most of the syntax are identical to JSX (with some Vue/Svelte influence).